 Extraction with Intentional Re-Implantation

-When access to the root tip through a surgical window if not available, another option is to have the tooth extracted with intentional re-implantation.
-Once a tooth has had root canal treatment, the root canal treatment stands a small chance of failing.
-When the treatment is failing, the tooth may be extracted which allows the root tips to be inspected.
-Provided the tooth is not cracked, the root tips are inspected and a filling may be placed in the root tip.
-With intentional re-implantation, the tooth is placed back in the socket and the tooth may be saved.
+When access to the root tip through a surgical window is not available, another option is to have the tooth extracted with intentional re-implantation.
+Once a tooth has had root canal treatment, the root canal treatment has a small chance of failing.
+When the treatment is failing, Dr. Noraian can extract the tooth which allows him to inspect the root tips.
+Provided the tooth is not cracked, Dr. Noraian inspects the root tips and may place a filling in the root tip.
+With intentional re-implantation, he places the tooth back in the socket thus saving the tooth.

-Post-operative pain medication and antibiotics are typically prescribed.
-For a short period after the surgery, you will be instructed to avoid chewing on the re-implanted tooth.
-As with any extraction, the tooth may fracture on removal even with the delicate instrumentation Dr. Noraian uses.
-If the tooth is compromised by the extraction process it may not be re-implanted and it may be best to consider a simultaneous ridge repair to save the bone for other prosthetic options.
+Dr. Noraian typically prescribes post-operative pain medication and antibiotics.
+For a short period after the surgery, he will instruct you to avoid chewing on the re-implanted tooth.
+As with any extraction, the tooth may fracture on removal, even with the delicate instrumentation Dr. Noraian uses.
+If the extraction process compromises the tooth, Dr. Noraian may not be able to re-implant it, and it may be best to consider a simultaneous ridge repair to save the bone for other prosthetic options.

 Dr. Noraian will review your options with you so that you know which treatment method is best for you.